geosoft-as/glm/README.md

-A simple way to gather hardware IDs from a client is to ask them to start the program on the machine(s) they want to use, and when the licensing initially fails present the necessary information they need to send you in order to update the license, check:
+A simple way to gather hardware IDs from a client is to ask them to start the program on the machine(s) they want to use, and when the licensing initially fails present the necessary information they need to send you in order to update the license, see:

 ```Java
 String uuid = HardwareId.get();